Global Health Justice Initiative

 Finally, CUNY is embedded in New York City, a global city that has been the epicenter of many recent global health crises, the incubator for innovation to solve problems that affect the growing world population living in cities, and a center for international capital, the media, and activism.
 By leveraging our connections with the New York City government, locally based international organizations, media, and philanthropy we can have an impact beyond our own capacities.

-CUNY SPH’s unique approach to research, advocacy, and teaching related to global health rests on the following five key pillars:
+CUNY SPH’s unique approach to research, advocacy, and teaching related to global health rests on the following seven key pillars:

 • our deep understanding of power structures within existing global and institutional governance systems, and the changes required in laws, policies, norms, and practices that constitute those systems;